BosEriko/dotfiles/README.md

 - Enable Web Bookmarks under the Features tab
 - Update the [Web Searches](markdown/alfred.md)

 You also need to setup Mission Control to be able to work with [Yabai](http://github.com/koekeishiya/yabai) properly.
-Open Mission Control's setting then do the following:
+Open Mission Control's settings then do the following:
 - Enable "Display have separate Spaces"
 - Disable "Automatically rearrange Spaces based on most recent use"